acageduser/DMA-Attack-Firmware-Customization/README.md

 ## 2. Donor Card IDs
 Gathering the IDs off of the donor card is the first part of the project.

 #
+Currently waiting for some hardware from China.
+Will develop further once the hardware arrives!

+#
 #